Alan Berg: Assassination and aftermath

 At about 9:30 p.m. on June 18, 1984, Berg returned to his Adams Street townhouse after a dinner date with Judith, with whom he was attempting reconciliation.
 Berg stepped out of his black Volkswagen Beetle and gunfire erupted with Berg being shot twelve times, including five shots that entered and exited his head.
 Berg was officially pronounced dead at the scene at 9:45 p.m.
 The murder weapon, a semi-automatic Ingram MAC-10, which had been illegally converted to an automatic weapon, was later traced to the home of one of The Order's members by the Federal Bureau of Investigation's Hostage Rescue Team.

-A former producer of Berg's believed that he was on a "death list" both because he was Jewish and because he had challenged on air the beliefs of the Christian Identity movement that Jews are descended from Satan.
+A former producer of Berg's believed that he was on a "death list" both because members of his family were Jewish and because he had challenged on air the beliefs of the Christian Identity movement that Jews are descended from Satan.
 At the trial for his murder, prosecutors contended that he was singled out for assassination because he was a Jew and because his personality incurred the anger of white supremacists.
 At the conspiracy trial of members of The Order, the white supremacist organization responsible for organizing the assassination, a founding member of the group, Denver Daw Parmenter, was asked why Berg was targeted.
 Parmenter responded that Berg, "was mainly thought to be anti-white and he was Jewish."
 Berg's remains were buried at the Waldheim Jewish Cemetery in Forest Park, Illinois.